-The greenhouse gas emission of Voltronic Power, there are no Direct (Scope 1) GHG emissions, while Indirect (Scope 2) GHG emissions are only carbon emission (CO2) from the outsourcing electricity which was needed for company operations.
+The greenhouse gas emission of Voltronic Power, there are no Direct (Scope 1) GHG emissions, while Indirect (Scope 2) GHG emissions only are carbon emission (CO2) from the outsourcing electricity which needed for the company operation.

 Voltronic Power is a business growth single greenhouse gases (CO2) low emission company, but still adopted "energy saving, consumption reduction, waste reduction" awareness policy.
-The assessment objectives of "energy saving and carbon reduction" are "the related carbon emissions cost accounted for the proportion of operating revenue (not more than 0.75%)", "related carbon emissions cost accounted for the proportion of costs and expenses (not more than 0.85%)"and "the related carbon emissions cost accounted for the proportion of operating net profit (not more than 3.85%)".In 2015, 2016, 2017 and 2018, the above three assessment objectives for energy conservation and carbon reduction have been achieved.
+The assessment objectives of "energy saving and carbon reduction" are "the related carbon emissions cost accounted for the proportion of operating revenue (not more than 0.75%)", "related carbon emissions cost accounted for the proportion of costs and expenses (not more than 0.85%)"and "the related carbon emissions cost accounted for the proportion of operating net profit (not more than 3.85%)".In 2017, 2018 and 2019, the above three assessment objectives for energy conservation and carbon reduction have been achieved.